 Sho says: “Our citizens aim to re-think this crisis as a chance to come together.
 ‘Can Do Festival’ has played a platform role for all people in Fukui to champion community development and to drive a better future society”.

-Founding Partner and Director of Research, Value SquaredRead More
+Founding Partner and of Impact, Value SquaredRead More

 “I’m a monetary adviser for Kora – a start-up company issuing a complementary currency which rewards sustainable behavior.
 And finally, I’m involved in giving lecturing and workshops about sustainable economics and complex systems, in academic institutions, think tanks, hubs, private and public sector organizations and more.